Outcome Health Agrees to Pay $70 Million to Resolve Fraud Investigation

 The Department reached this resolution based on a number of factors, including Outcome and Outcome Parent’s ongoing cooperation with the United States and for taking extensive remedial measures.
 For example, Outcome no longer employs the executives or employees who were involved in the wrongdoing, and Outcome and Outcome Parent made significant improvements to address and improve the reliability of reporting on advertising campaign delivery, including hiring third parties to audit all of their advertising campaigns.

 The FBI and FDIC-OIG are investigating the case.
-Assistant Chief William E. Johnston and Trial Attorney Kyle C. Hankey of the Criminal Division’s Fraud Section and Assistant U.S. Attorney Matthew F. Madden of the Northern District of Illinois are prosecuting the case.
+Assistant U.S. Attorney Matthew F. Madden of the Northern District of Illinois and Assistant Chief William E. Johnston and Trial Attorney Kyle C. Hankey of the Department of Justice's Criminal Division’s Fraud Section are prosecuting the case.